 Insurers often exclude earthquakes and flooding from HO-3 plans and offer coverage for them separately from the main policy.

 The Comprehensive type of home insurance is the gold standard in the industry.
-It is—as the name suggests—the most comprehensive kind of home insurance a homeowner can buy.
+It is — as the name suggests — the most comprehensive kind of home insurance a homeowner can buy.
 Like HO-3, Comprehensive homeowners insurance is open-peril and will cover anything that’s not excluded from the policy.

 Although HO-5 is similar to HO-3 in terms of coverage, there are a few important differences between the two kinds of home insurance.

 While HO-3 only offers open-peril coverage on the home’s structure, HO-5 features open-peril coverage for personal belongings, as well as the structure of the home.
 After filing a claim, HO-5 pays out the replacement cost of the covered item, while HO-3 only replaces the item’s actual value.
 An HO-5 policy also has higher limits of coverage for valuables like jewelry.
+You’ll also enjoy off-premise coverage on your personal property, in case something is lost or stolen while you’re away from home.

 Other differences between the two policies can differ by insurance company.
 But the Comprehensive type is usually more expensive than special, and fewer homes are eligible for a HO-5 policy.